Leonxzy44/Leonxzy44/README.md

 ⚡ Full Stack Developer - Mostly backend but frontend too.

-👨‍💻 Software Engineer & Developer who has a passion to code.
+👨‍💻 Software Engineer & Programmer.

 ⭐ Been coding a 𝘭𝘰𝘯𝘨 time...

 🚀 Arduino developer & Libraries.

+📑 Excell expert.

 💼 Always up to a project.